Future Electronics Announces Exciting Tech Day Event In Southern California On October 3Rd

-Future Electronics will host an exciting Tech Day event in the Southern California region.

-POINTE CLAIRE, QC, CANADA, September 25, 2023 /EINPresswire/ -- Future Electronics, a leading global distributor of electronic components, is thrilled to announce an upcoming Tech Day event in Anaheim.
+(MENAFN- ForPressRelease) Montreal, Canada ( forpressrelease) September 25, 2023 - Future Electronics, a leading global distributor of electronic components, is thrilled to announce an upcoming Tech Day event in Anaheim.
 This highly anticipated event is scheduled for October 3rd and promises to be a unique opportunity for engineers and technology enthusiasts to explore the latest innovations in the electronics industry.

 Tech Day is a dynamic event that showcases cutting-edge technologies, offers hands-on demonstrations, and provides a platform for networking and collaboration among industry professionals.